Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 Yorkshire Terriers are hairy, fluffy dogs covered in a long fur coat.
 Their hair is very much similar to human hair.
 This means you can take care of their hair the same way you take care of your hair.

-The hair needs to be brushed regularly and shampooed at least twice a week.
-If they are not going on any dog shows, it is wise to keep the hair short.
+The hair must be brushed regularly and shampooed at least twice weekly.
+Keeping the hair short is wise if they are not going on dog shows.
 Unless you are very good at cutting dog hair, it is better to call for a professional.

 9. Their Teeth Are Prone To Diseases

-Oral diseases are very common in dogs.
-Like other dogs, the most common sickness in Yorkshire Terriers is dental sickness, such as Tartar build-up on the teeth, gum infection, and if they are not treated soon, their teeth will start falling off.
+Oral diseases are prevalent in dogs.
+Like other dogs, the most common sickness in Yorkshire Terriers is dental sickness, such as Tartar build-up on the teeth gum infection, and if they are not treated soon, their teeth will start falling off.

 Untreated dental problems can shorten the lifespan of your Yorkshire terrier by one to three years.
 If you see dark spots in the teeth of your Yorkshire terrier, get them checked and treated as soon as possible.
 Take them to the vet at least twice a year for routine checkups.